Debbarma2000/irishdebbarma/index.md

 - Finiteness of Integral points on elliptic curves [click here](/files/Elliptic_Curves_Siegel_and_Shaferavich_Theorem.pdf)
 - Kubota-Leopoldt's $p$-adic $L$-functions [click here](/files/USR-2.pdf)
 - Tate's thesis (Bachelor thesis presentation) [click here](/files/Thesis_Presentation.pdf)
+- Prime Time seminar talk on Weil's 1949 paper "Number of solutions of equations in finite fields" announcing the Weil conjectures.
+Please find the notes for this talk [here](/files/Prime_time_Weil.pdf).
+To be updated soon.
+- Hecke theory for automorphic representations in $GL_{1}$.
+Notes to be added soon.
+- Exposition on Serre's conjecture on $2$ dimensional Galois representations.
+Notes to be added soon.

 ## **Contact Information**